0x8BitDev/MAPeD-SPReD/README.md

 Hi retro game developers!

-Here you can find the **NES/SMS/PCE/ZX** development tools:
+Here you can find the **NES/SMS/PCE/ZX/SMD** development tools:

-# MAPeD-NES/SMS/PCE/ZX - Game maps editor
+# MAPeD-NES/SMS/PCE/ZX/SMD - Game maps editor
-The MAPeD is a tool for building a game levels for NES/SMS/PCE/ZX games from scratch.
+The MAPeD is a tool for building a game levels from scratch.

 **The main features are:**
 - tiles drawing/composing tools